Learn the ropes with overviews of what to expect at local competition, district tournaments, and Nationals.

 Who runs the tournament? » The tournament series is run by your district committee, which is a group of five individuals elected by the members of your district, and led by your district chair.
 Lean on your committee for guidance to help make sense of the process!
 To see who’s on your district committee and view their contact information, log in to your Account page and then click here.

-Who is eligible to compete? » Only member students from NSDA schools are eligible to compete.
-Unlike other tournaments throughout the year, students may not compete in the tournament without being NSDA members with a Degree of Merit (at least 25 points in the honor society).
+Who is eligible to compete? » Unlike other tournaments throughout the year, only member students from NSDA schools are eligible to compete.
+Students must be NSDA members with a Degree of Merit (at least 25 points in the honor society) and have an email address attached to their account.
 Students who are currently eligible will have a check mark in that column on your team roster.

 How many students can I bring? » The number of entries (students/teams competing) afforded a school at the district tournament is limited based upon the school’s overall strength.